The-Cool-Kids-2024/BudgetingApp/Overview.md

      * This project allows us to use our coding and collaborating skills.
      * If this project succeeds, it allow people to be able to do their budgeting independently or with family members.

-`2-5 sentence description of project outcome.
-Think about "intellectual merit" (why is this cool for learning) and "broader impact" (why is it good if we succeed).`

 ## Components
 * Component1